The Importance of New Liability Laws

 Current Liability Standards

 Goodall (2014) examines various criticisms of machine ethics and automated vehicles.
-It highlights concerns regarding the decision-making of AVs in cases of ethically complex decisions, particularly prior to a crash.
+It highlights the following concerns regarding the decision-making of AVs in cases of ethically complex decisions, particularly prior to a crash.

 - Regardless of fault, an automated vehicle should behave ethically to protect not only its own occupants, but also those at fault.